workshopapps/investment.web/backend/README.md

 - The final stage is to fetch all financial records of each company from the API.
 It also inserts new records and updates existing records.

 ### How to run
 The script is configured in the `main.py` to startup automatically as soon as the application boots.
-To execute the script, just run 'python main.py' to startup the application.
+To execute the script, just run ```python main.py``` to startup the application.